1Laurenz1/autotest-bot/README_EN.md

 ## ⚠️ Important

 - This project is intended only for personal and educational use.
 Do not use it to bypass rules of educational platforms.
-[EN]

-- Проект предназначен только для личного использования и учебных целей.
-Не используйте его для обхода правил образовательных платформ.
-[RU]

 ---

 ## 📄 License

-MIT License
+This project is covered by the MIT license.